Kids Deserve Safe Schools

 Kids Deserve Safe Schools Goals

-2. Prioritize mental health resources - including hiring more social workers and counselors - to reduce interactions between police and students.
+2. Prioritize mental health resources - including hiring more social workers and counselors - to support students.
 Enact a policy to prioritize funding and hiring for social workers, counselors, and nurses.
-Increasing student interactions with mental health professionals, rather than police officers, provides students with direct access to the emotional support services they deserve.
-By delivering these resources, students in need of mental health support avoid the potential trauma associated with unnecessary and negative interactions with police.
+Increasing student interactions with mental health professionals provides students with direct access to the emotional support services they deserve.
+By delivering these resources, students in need of mental health support can feel safer as they navigate challenges.
 To ensure that CPS students have the necessary mental health resources to be safe and supported in CPS, the district must hire enough staff to attain the minimum student-staff ratios recommended by the American School Counselor Association (250 students: 1 counselor), School Social Work Association of America (250 students: 1 social worker), and American Nurses Association (750 students:1 nurse).
 This means that CPS must hire 104 social workers, 83 more counselors, and 32 more nurses just to meet the minimum ratios to support CPS students.
 For schools with high proportions of students who have experienced Adverse Childhood Events (ACEs), CPS should affirmatively provide more than the minimum recommended ratios of student mental health staff.

-3. Increase transparency around policing in schools for parents and community members.
-Dissolve the current contract between CPS and CPD and create a modified contract to address racial inequities and concerns by students and community members.
+3. Increase transparency around disproportionate discipline and policing in schools.
+Enact CPS policies to address racial and disability inequities in school discipline and policing.
 Require that data regarding interactions between school police and CPS students be collected and published to the public on a monthly basis.
 Enact, in consultation with community stakeholders, a clear Use-of-Force policy and intervention guidelines for mandatory police actions.
-Require immediate parental notification when police interact with students, and prohibit police from interrogating students without the opportunity for parents to be present.
-With appropriate alternatives in place, remove police from daily patrol of schools.
+Require immediate parental notification when police interact with students, and prohibit police from interrogating students without the opportunity for parents or guardians to be present.
+By the 2025-2026 school year, when appropriate alternatives—such as expanded restorative practices and training for school staff—are put in place, reevaluate role of police in schools.